rufaruqui/sodms-mailer/DOCKER.md

 This Docker setup is configured for **development only**.
 For production:

 1. Use the existing Capistrano deployment process
-2. Or create a separate `docker-compose.prod.yml` with:
+2. Or create a separate `docker compose.prod.yml` with:
    - PostgreSQL instead of MySQL
    - Production environment variables
    - Proper secret management